-It's the same thing that a patient might feel like, we're talking about an introvert extrovert, they might be an introvert, they might rather just do it online, rather than have to, like you say there's a palaver of speaking to someone.
+It's the same thing that a patient might miss.
+Like what we're talking about an introvert extrovert, they might be an introvert, they might rather just do it online, rather than have to, like, say there's a Palazzo speaking someone to someone, but we also they might want to do it at 10 o'clock at night mainly?
+Yeah

-Yeah, I know.
+I know.
 And I love the fact that a lot of these things have that they can reschedule as well.
 And they can cancel.
-So they have that control.
-And we control when they can do it.
+So they have that they have that control.
+And they, you know, we control when they can do it.
 Yeah, I think it's fantastic.
+And the system we use now is.
 And I think a lot of the systems now make it very easy.
 So yeah, definitely.

-One thing you didn't mention earlier on, and I'm not sure if you and I spoke about it last time or whether it was with a different speaker.
-But it's what I think of as being a real bit of Sniper marketing, almost literally sniper marketing, is using the press and other media free of charge.
-So for example, whether it happens to be world back pain day, or whether there's an article in the press about the opioid crisis, if you write a piece for your local newspaper really quickly and get it out to them quickly, they're likely to run it because their journalists are lazy like everyone else, they don't want to go and do the research.
+One thing you didn't mention earlier on, and I'm not sure if you and I spoke about it last time or whether it was with a with a different speaker.
+But it's what I think of as being a real bit of Sniper marketing, almost literally sniper marketing, is using the press using the press and other media free of charge.
+So for example, whether it happens to be world back pain day, or whether there's an article in the press about the opioid crisis, if you, if you write a piece for your local newspaper really quickly and get it out to them quickly, they're likely to run it because that journalists are lazy like everyone else, they don't want to go and do the research.
 But if you can give them a piece, which explains the alternatives to opioids, they might well run it and they will credit you for that as well.
 And similarly, and very, very powerful.
-I've done this on a number of occasions in the past, you ring up your local radio station and say, well, cholesterol is a problem, heart disease is a problem, obesity, diabetes is a problem.
-It was in the news today.
+I've done this on a number of occasions in the past, you ring up your local radio station and say, well, cholesterol is a problem.
+Heart disease is a problem. obesity, diabetes is a problem.
+It was in the news today?
 Well, we've got some answers here.
-And it might not be saying, it might not be treatment that we apply, but we are experts in healthcare, and so you can offer them a piece.
-And we've had the radio come around to visit us in our clinic to get interviews, or they'll do it over the phone.
-And you know, there are people sitting in cars, in the traffic jam on the local roads, who are listening to local radio, and when they hear oh, turn the Tone Tellefsen, just down the road, she might be talking about diabetes.
-But oh, there's a chiropractor in Milford, fantastic.
+And it might not be saying it might not be treatment that we apply, but we are experts in healthcare, and so you can offer them a piece.
+And we've had the radio come around to visit us in our clinic to to get interviews, they will they'll do it over the phone.
+And you know, these are there are people sitting in cars in the traffic jam on the local roads, who are listening to local radio, and when they hear oh, turn the telephone just down the road.
+Or she might be talking about diabetes.
+But oh, there's a chiropractor in Norfolk.
+Fantastic.